How To Prioritise Time For The Important Things

-Most of us rush through our life with a sense of urgency.
+Most of us rush through our life with a sense of urgency, that we fail to prioritise time for the things that really matter

 As Stephen Covey says “Most of us spend too much time on what is urgent and not enough time on what is important.”

-In my work as a Stress Management Therapist and Meditation Teacher I have constantly seen the remnants of clients and students who are knee deep in commitments or activities they believe they have to do that is nearly killing them, their family and their relationships.
+As a Stress Management Therapist and Meditation Teacher I see clients struggle to prioritise time effectively.
+Clients are often so knee deep in commitments or activities they believe they have to do.
+That is nearly killing them, their family and their relationships.

 It is so so easily caught up in filling our life with so many activities but another statement from Stephen Convey states “The key is not to prioritize what’s on your schedule, but to schedule your priorities.”